bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 We are now able to receive bitcoin, and add functionality to send as well.

 bdk-rn has a number of transaction-related methods to enable varied use cases.
-A new send transaction can be created and broadcast by one method call using [quickSend()](https://github.com/LtbLightning/bdk-rn#quicksend).
+A new send transaction can be created and broadcast by one method using [quickSend()](https://github.com/LtbLightning/bdk-rn#quicksend).
 If required an unsigned transaction can be created using [createTransaction()](https://github.com/LtbLightning/bdk-rn#createtransaction) , this can be signed later with [signTransactioin()](https://github.com/LtbLightning/bdk-rn#signtransaction) method and broadcast using [broadcastTransaction()](https://github.com/LtbLightning/bdk-rn#broadcasttransaction).
 There are also methods to query transactions by pending or confirmed status and all transactions.
 Please refer to bdk-rn [readme](https://github.com/LtbLightning/bdk-rn/blob/main/README.md#gettransactions) for more details on all the methods.

 We will need state variables for recipient address and amount as well as for transaction, these can be added below our existing variables for syncResponse and address